The Last Kingdom of Al Andalus (The Play)

 THE ROYAL GUARD.

-Excuse mine interruption my sultan, but I must inform thee that the evident flags of the Crown of Castile of the Castilian Army has been spotted outside of the city's gates.
+Pardon the interruption, my Sultan, but I must inform thee that the banners of the Crown of Castile, and the Castilian army, have been sighted beyond the city gates.

 MUHAMMAD.